openafs-contrib/ansible-openafs/docs/source/roles/server.rst

 Requirements
 ------------

-A kerberos realm is required before creating the OpenAFS services.
+A Kerberos realm is required before creating the OpenAFS services.
 This can be a pre-existing realm or can be created with the ``openafs_krbserver`` role.
 A service principal is required and must be exported to a keytab file.
 See the ``realm.yml`` example playbook.